(We write about the diversity of the holidays we celebrate as MPUUC People of Color)

 My family celebrates by honoring our ancestors, their strength, and the debt we owe to them.

-My family owns land on the East Coast.
+My family owns land on the east coast.
 It has very little monetary value and the taxes are very low.
 However, in the traditions of my family, the land is how we define ourselves.
 We are the families of this particular land, in this particular location.
 Our extended families have lived in lands adjacent to each other for many generations.
-Our family stories are stories of where the crops grew, the stream was that nourished the land, families were located, and our ancestors are buried.
+Our family stories are narratives of where the crops grew, families resided, our ancestors are buried, and the stream that nourished the land originated.

 If we lose our land we lose a part of ourselves.
 The lands of many Indigenous people have been taken away.
 We desperately hold onto the land that we have because it is who we are.